The London Canal Museum welcomes visitors of all ages and abilities.

 children are selected with care and caution and their references are checked.

-particular this means that we work in an open environment, avoiding unobserved
+- We work in an open environment, avoiding unobserved or secluded

 - We obtain the carer's, parent's, or guardian's consent in writing

-prior to taking photographs of children in the museum.
+prior to taking photographs of children and vulnerable adults in the museum;

-- We treat children with dignity and respect
+- We treat children and vulnerable adults with dignity and respect;

 - First aid treatment is wherever possible carried out with more than